barbara-mayfield/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between `.forEach` and `.map` is that `.map` creates a new array with the results of calling a function on every element in the called array where `forEach()` executes a function over the original array.

 2. What is the difference between a function and a method?

+Functions are a set of statements that perform tasks or calculates values.
+A method is a function which is a property of an object.

 3. What is closure?

+The combination of a function and the lexical environment in which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+    1 - When in the global scope the value of 'this' will be the window/console Object 2 - When a function is called by a preceding dot, the object left of the dot gets 'this'.
+    3 - When a constructor function is used, 'this' refers to the specific instance of the object that is created and returned by a const. function.
+    4 - When JavaScript's call or apply method is used, 'this' is explicitly defined.
+    5 -

 5. Why do we need super() in an extended class?

+In extended classes the `super()` function abstracts away funky syntax, its also declarative and obvious which class inherits from which, and is much easier to read.

 ## Project Set up